 The crucial differences between a hub and a spoke are the seriousness of the conditions treated and the complexity of the procedures undertaken.
-The hub receives all vascular emergencies requiring vascular or endovascular intervention, along with all vascular inpatient urgent care.
+The Hub receives all vascular emergencies requiring vascular or endovascular intervention, along with all vascular inpatient urgent care.
 It has dedicated vascular inpatient beds in a ward staffed by nurses with an interest in vascular surgery.
 A spoke hospital provides everything other than complex and emergency vascular care and has no dedicated vascular hospital beds.

-4. What are the benefits of the new model?
+4. What are the benefits of the network proposals for South East Wales?

-We know that vascular surgical services at a central hub, as a part of a network, with supporting spoke hospitals, results in better outcomes for patients.
-We believe that the hub and spoke network model for vascular services will:
+We know that centralised vascular surgical services at a Hub, as a part of a network, with supporting Spoke hospitals give better outcomes for patients.
+We believe that a hub and spoke network model for vascular services will be more resilient and flexible for the future.
+By this we mean we will:

-- Provide a high quality and safe service for patients - Attract highly specialist staff - Cope better with unexpected problems such as staff vacancies or sickness - Provide a more collaborative approach to delivering and developing vascular services for the future - Ensure that training and developments for staff can be shared and delivered across the region
+- Be able to provide a high quality, safe service for patients - Be able to attract highly specialist staff - Cope better with unexpected problems such as staff vacancies or sickness - Provide a more collaborative approach to delivering and developing vascular services for the future - Ensure that training and developments for staff can be shared and delivered across the region